- 1 Definition

 A fracture (sometimes abbreviated FRX or Fx, Fx, or #) is a discontinuity or break in a bone.
-There are more than 150 fracture classifications (see this Wikipedia entry).
-Five major ones are as follow:

 - Incomplete: Fracture involves only a portion of the cross-section of the bone.
 One side breaks; the other usually just bends (greenstick).

 - Complete: Fracture line involves entire cross-section of the bone, and bone fragments are usually displaced.

 - Closed: The fracture does not extend through the skin.